 Underground Paris: the Roman city and the Napoleonic Canal Saint Martin

-Days 1–3: Arrive in Bercy.
-Explore ancient and medieval Paris, from Roman settlement to the pinnacles of Gothic architecture under the Kings of France.
-Cruise the Canal Saint Martin.
+Days 1–3: Arrive.
+Explore ancient and medieval Paris, from Roman settlement to the pinnacles of Gothic royal architecture.
+Cruise the Canal Saint Martin to Paris’s leafy inner suburbs.

 Days 4–5: Explore the Louvre in depth and experience the extravagance of Louis XIV and his court at Versailles.

-Days 6–8: Discover the recreation of Paris in the 19th century, from Napoleon and Josephine to the birth of modern art; day trip to Monet’s gardens at Giverny.
+Days 6–8: Discover the 19th-century recreation of Paris, from Napoleon and Josephine to the birth of modern art; day trip to Monet’s gardens at Giverny; visits to Chateau Malmaison and the Marmottan.

-Days 9–13: The cradle of modernism: bohemian Montmartre and modern art at the Pompidou Centre, Picasso Museum and more.
+Days 9–13: The cradle of modernism: the Musee d’Orsay, bohemian Montmartre and modern art at the Pompidou Centre and more.

 Included meals are shown with the symbols B, L and D.